ansible/lightbulb/facilitator/README.md

 ##### Examples

-The example(s) here are mostly at the facilitators discretion.
+The example(s) here are mostly at the facilitator's discretion.
 We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceded this module.

 ##### Workshops